 6. Age: 18 years or older

-7. Marital status: married (same-sex or opposite-sex), single, in a domestic partnership, divorced, separated, and widowed
+7. Marital status: married, single, in a domestic partnership, divorced, separated, and widowed

 8. Personal appearance: outward appearance, but is subject to business requirements or standards